joshed-io/estelle-and-josh/site/content/gramat-guide/_index.md

 # 🗒️

-This guide contains information about the trip down to Rocamadour and events that will take place there.
+This guide contains information about the trip down to Gramat and events that will take place there.

 If you're looking for the weekend guide to Paris instead, [find it here](/guide).